-I know it’s obligatory to insert a comment here about how terrible a year 2020 was.
+I know it’s obligatory to insert a comment here about how terrible the year 2020 was.
 Down in New Zealand, however, we were well insulated from the coronavirus pandemic and life was relatively normal.
-From the list below, I’d only characterise one album (Taylor Swift’s Folklore) as a pandemic album – I’m sure most of the others albums were in progress before coronavirus hit.
+From the list below, I’d only characterise one album (Taylor Swift’s Folklore) as a pandemic album – I assume most of the other albums on my list were in progress before coronavirus hit.

 Regardless 2020 was a very strong year musically – albums like Ichiko Aoba’s Windswept Adan, Kelly Lee Owen’s Inner Song, Fleet Foxes’ Shore, Fiona Apple’s Fetch the Bolt Cutters, and Hayley Williams’ Petals for Armor would have all cruised into my top ten for 2019.
 There was also no space for British collective Sault, who released two worthy and topical albums as well as a solo debut from lead singer Cleo Sol.

 To show where my choices register among general critical consensus, I’ve included each album’s rankings from the end-of-year-list aggregator Album of the Year.
 This year I agreed with critical consensus less than usual, with a lot of my choices not on their radar.

 Nigeria’s Tiwa Savage named her fourth album for her mother.
 It’s a grab bag, veering from commercial fare like the Sam Smith duet ‘Temptation’ to deeply personal songs like the hymn-like ‘Celia’s Song’.
 It’s easily the least consistent record on this list, but highlights like ‘Koroba’, ‘Dangerous Love’, and ‘Glory’ kept me coming back.

 my 2019 best-of-list.
 It was a taut, tight little record